HertieDataScience/SyllabusAndLectures/README.md

 ### Week 10: Dynamic Visualisation

 The transition of publishing from static mediums such as print journals and books to internet based platforms has greatly expanded the tools data scientists have to dynamically communicate results.
 In particular, a number of tools frequently powered by [JavaScript](http://www.w3schools.com/js/DEFAULT.asp) make interactive presentations possible.
-There are a number of R based tools that allow you create use these technologies within Markdown/HTML presentation documents.
+There are a number of R based tools that allow you to use these technologies within Markdown/HTML presentation documents.

 - [Shiny Server](http://shiny.rstudio.com/)